-18 fair-quality clinical trials of long-acting opioids versus short-acting opioids, placebo, or non-opioids provide no usable indirect evidence to determine the comparative efficacy of long-acting opioids.
-Clinical trials found superior efficacy for long-acting oxycodone (4 trials^{11, 21, 28, 56}), long-acting morphine (3 trials52-54), long-acting codeine (2 trials^{51, 55}), and methadone (1 trial29) compared to placebo.
-One trial comparing high-strength levorphanol and low-strength levorphanol (used as an active control) for neuropathic pain found high-strength levorphanol more effective for pain intensity and relief.27 The studies were generally of insufficient quality and too heterogeneous in terms of study designs, patient populations, interventions, and assessed outcomes to permit meaningful comparisons for most outcomes.
-Withdrawal rates, the single uniformly reported outcome, varied greatly for each long-acting opioid and did not suggest that one long-acting opioid is superior to the others.
+2 good-quality and 18 fair-quality clinical trials of long-acting opioids versus short-acting opioids, placebo, or non-opioids provided no useful indirect evidence for determining the comparative efficacy of long-acting opioids.
+Clinical trials found superior efficacy for long-acting oxycodone (4 trials^{12, 23, 24, 66}), long-acting morphine (5 trials^{40, 41, 62-64}), long-acting codeine (2 trials^{61, 65}), and methadone (1 trial25) compared to placebo.
+One trial comparing high-strength levorphanol to low-strength levorphanol (used as an active control) for neuropathic pain found the higher strength more effective for pain intensity and relief.22 The studies were generally of insufficient quality and too heterogeneous in terms of study designs, patient populations, interventions, and assessed outcomes to permit meaningful comparisons for important outcomes.
+Withdrawal rates, the most uniformly reported outcome, varied greatly for each long-acting opioid and did not suggest that one long-acting opioid is superior to the others.
 We were unable to perform meta-analysis on any sub-group of trials.

-We identified 18 fair-quality trials (1181 patient enrolled) that gave indirect evidence regarding the comparative efficacy of long-acting opioids.
-Seven studies compared long-acting opioids to short-acting opioids,44-50 and ten studies compared long-acting opioids to non-opioids or placebos.^{11, 21, 28, 29, 51-56} One trial compared high-strength with low-strength levorphanol, and considered the low-strength levorphanol an active control.27 These trials exhibited a high degree of heterogeneity with respect to study designs, patient populations, interventions, and outcomes measured (Table 1.1).
-The only trial rated good-quality was a short-term (6 weeks) study that found that controlled-release oxycodone (average titrated dose 42 mg/day) was more effective than placebo for overall average daily pain intensity in 159 patients with diabetic neuropathy (4.1 for oxycodone versus 5.3 for placebo) using a 0 (no pain) to 10 (worst pain) scale.21 All other trials were rated fair-quality (see Evidence Tables 1.2 and 1.3) and had at least one of the following methodological problems: inadequate or poorly described randomization and allocation concealment, lack of blinding or unclear blinding methods, or high loss to followup.
+We identified 2 good-quality^{23,40} and 18 fair-quality trials (1287 patients enrolled) that gave indirect evidence regarding the comparative efficacy of long-acting opioids.
+Seven studies compared long-acting opioids to short-acting opioids,54-60 twelve studies compared long-acting opioids or placebos,^{12, 23-25, 40, 41, 61-66} and one trial22 compared high-strength with low-strength levorphanol (low-strength levorphanol considered an active control).
+Three trials used other 'active' placebos (benztropine^{24, 64} or lorazepam40).
+The trials exhibited a high degree of heterogeneity with respect to study designs, patient populations, interventions, and outcomes measured (Table 1.1).
+The two good-quality trials were both in patients with neuropathic pain.^{23, 40} One was a short-term (6 weeks) study that found that controlled-release oxycodone (average titrated dose 42 mg/day) was more effective than placebo for overall average daily pain intensity in 159 patients with diabetic neuropathy (4.1 for oxycodone versus 5.3 for placebo) using a 0 (no pain) to 10 (worst pain) scale.23 The other was a four-arm, multiple crossover trial (each intervention for five weeks) comparing long-acting morphine and gabapentin, and low-dose lorazepam (used as an active placebo) for neuropathic pain.40 It found that long-acting morphine was superior to placebo for mean pain intensity (3.70 for morphine versus 4.49 for placebo on 0 to 10 scale), the Beck Depression Inventory score, and some measures of the short-form McGill Pain Questionnaire, Brief Pain Inventory, and SF-36 Health Survey.
+The combination of morphine plus gabapentin was superior to morphine alone for pain intensity, even though the average dose of morphine was lower in the combination arm.
+All other trials were rated fair-quality (see Evidence Tables 1.2 and 1.3) and had at least one of the following methodological problems: inadequate or poorly described randomization and allocation concealment, lack of blinding or unclear blinding methods, or high loss to followup.
 Main results of these trials are summarized in Table 1.3.